 (2) Mobile phones are a major factor affecting residents' sleep

-Using mobile phones in bed before going to bed has become a major factor affecting people's sleep quality. sleep, and the blue light emitted by the mobile phone screen 可以 inhibits the secretion of melatonin in the human body, 褪黑素是一种调节睡眠的激素。晚上使用手机会抑制褪黑素分泌，resulting in the body not receiving sleep signals, difficulty falling asleep or poor sleep quality.
+Using mobile phones in bed before going to bed has become a major factor affecting people's sleep quality.
+Melatonin is a hormone that regulates sleep, and the blue light emitted by the mobile phone screen easily inhibits the secretion of melatonin in the human body, resulting in the body not receiving sleep signals, difficulty falling asleep or poor sleep quality.
 Research by Sarah Jane Fox, Ben Carter, and Nicola Lindson shows that the more often you use a smartphone in bed, the shorter the quality and duration of sleep, and the more common it is to have difficulty falling asleep and waking up early.

 (3) Contemporary residents have a strong demand for sleep supervision

 According to the survey report of the "2018 American Sleep Survey: Electronic Device Use in Bed" released by the National Sleep Foundation in 2018, there are more than 80 Percent said they thought cell phone use negatively affected sleep, and more than 40 percent said they had tried limiting phone use to improve sleep.
 As a result, many people have taken steps to reduce the disturbance of sleep from phone use, including forcing the phone to turn off before going to bed.
-However, many people with weak self-control will but turn on their mobile phones again, resulting in a decline in sleep quality, and it is imminent 近年来对睡眠监督软件的需求逐渐旺盛。 sleep supervision through
+However, many people with weak self-control will can't help but turn on their mobile phones again, resulting in a decline in sleep quality, and it is imminent to assist sleep supervision through mobile phone software.

 Technical Environment